 Interested in taking an organized tour of Melk, click here to explore options.

-The woods are dotted with charming castles, spectacular monasteries, and natural wonders which will take your breath away.
+The woods are dotted with charming castles, spectacular monasteries, and natural wonders.
 Vienna’s mini-mountain, Kahlenburg, stands at 484 meters and is a great place to start by orienting yourself with stunning views across the city, all the way to the Little Carpathian mountain range.
 Heligenkreuz Abbey was constructed in 1133, and is the oldest continuously occupied Cistercian monastery in the world, and is an architectural masterpiece.

 Liechtenstein Castle is located on the edge of the Vienna Woods.
-It was built in the 12th century, but was destroyed by the Ottomans and remained in ruins until it was rebuilt in 1884.
+Built in the 12th century, this castle was once destroyed by the Ottomans.
+It remained in ruins until it was rebuilt in 1884.
 The castle looks like something straight out of a Disney film, and is well worth a visit!
 Take a guided tour and learn all about its fascinating history.

-Another impressive attraction which can be found in the woods is the subterranean lake and caverns of Seagrotte, Europe’s largest subterranean lake.
+Another impressive attraction that can be found in the woods is the subterranean lake and caverns of Seagrotte, Europe’s largest subterranean lake.
 Seagrotte was accidentally formed in 1912 when a blasting operation went awry, causing extreme flooding in the area.
-Now it’s a beautiful and mysterious attraction which visitors can explore by boat.
+Now it’s a beautiful and mysterious attraction that visitors can explore by boat.